-- 1. A member entitled to attend and vote at the Meeting (except an Exempt Authorised Nominee) is entitled to appoint up to two (2) proxies to attend and vote on a show of hands or on a poll in his stead.
+- For the purpose of determining a member who shall be entitled to attend and vote at this 20th Annual General Meeting, the Company shall be requesting the Record of Depositors as at 17 August 2022.
+Only a depositor whose name appears on the Record of Depositors as at 17 August 2022 shall be entitled to attend, speak and vote at the said meeting or appoint proxy(ies) to attend, speak and vote on his/her behalf. - 2.
+A member entitled to attend and vote at the Meeting (except an Exempt Authorised Nominee) is entitled to appoint up to two (2) proxies to attend and vote on a show of hands or on a poll in his stead.
 A proxy may but need not be a member of the Company.
-Where a member appoints more than one (1) proxy, the appointments shall be invalid unless he specifies the proportion of his holdings to be represented by each proxy. - 2.
-Where a member of the Company is an Exempt Authorised Nominee which holds ordinary shares in the Company for multiple beneficial owners in one securities account ("omnibus account"), there is no limit to the number of proxies which the Exempt Authorised Nominee may appoint in respect of each omnibus account it holds. - 3.
-The instrument appointing a proxy shall be in writing under the hand of the appointor or his attorney duly authorised in writing or, if the appointor is a corporation, either under its common seal or under the hand of an officer or attorney duly authorised. - 4.
+Where a member appoints more than one (1) proxy, the appointments shall be invalid unless he specifies the proportion of his holdings to be represented by each proxy. - 3.
+Where a member of the Company is an Exempt Authorised Nominee which holds ordinary shares in the Company for multiple beneficial owners in one securities account ("omnibus account"), there is no limit to the number of proxies which the Exempt Authorised Nominee may appoint in respect of each omnibus account it holds. - 4.
+The instrument appointing a proxy shall be in writing under the hand of the appointor or his attorney duly authorised in writing or, if the appointor is a corporation, either under its common seal or under the hand of an officer or attorney duly authorised. - 5.
 The instrument appointing a proxy shall be deposited at the Poll Administrator's office at Mega Corporate Services Sdn.
-Bhd. at Level 15-2, Bangunan Faber Imperial Court, Jalan Sultan Ismail, 50250 Kuala Lumpur or emailed to AGM-support.YBS@megacorp.com.my, not less than twenty-four (24) hours before the time for holding the Meeting or any adjournments thereof i.e. by 11.00 a.m., Wednesday, 22 September 2021.
-Alternatively, the proxy appointment may also be registered online at https://vpas.megacorp.com.my/KXTxRC, or scan the QR code at the top right corner of Administrative Guide for the 19th AGM.
-Please refer to the Administrative Guide for the 19th AGM for further information.
+Bhd. at Level 15-2, Bangunan Faber Imperial Court, Jalan Sultan Ismail, 50250 Kuala Lumpur or emailed to mega-sharereg@megacorp.com.my, not less than twenty-four (24) hours before the time for holding the Meeting or any adjournments thereof i.e. by 11.00 a.m., Wednesday, 24 August 2022.
+For those who have emailed the Form of Proxy, please submit the original at any time before the time appointed for holding the meeting or to the registration staff on the meeting day for the Company's records.

-Explanation Notes on Special Business:
+Explanation Notes on Ordinary and Special Business: